TheBatAss/reshape-image-api/README.md

  pip install -r requirements.txt
 ```

+2. On linux you might have to install additional dependencies `ffmpeg`, `libsm6` and `libxext6`

-2. Start the Flask server by running the following command:
+3. Start the Flask server by running the following command:

 ```
 python app.py